ZRPedro/Linux-Scripting/Documentation/Commands.md

 `pstree`: Displays the processes running on the system in the form of a tree diagram showing the relationship between a process and its parent process and any other processes that it created.

 `top`: Static view of what the system is doing is useful, monitoring the system performance live over time is also valuable.

+# File operations

+`sudo mount /dev/sda5 /home`: Attach the filesystem contained in the disk partition associated with the /dev/sda5 device node into the filesystem tree at the /home mount point.

+`$ sudo umount /home`: To unmount the partition.

+`mount`: Show all presently mounted filesystems.

+`df`: Display information about mounted filesystems, including the filesystem type, and usage statistics about currently used and available space.